yokawasa/azure-search-ta/README.md

 To enjoy text analysis using this command, you must create an Azure Search service in the Azure Portal.
 Please follow the instrucftion below:
  * [Create a service](https://azure.microsoft.com/en-us/documentation/articles/search-create-service-portal/)

-Once your Azure search account is created, add your Azure Search service name and API Key to the following search.conf file.
+Once the Azure search account is created, add Azure Search service name and API Key to the following search.conf file.
 Regarding API Key, an admin key must be added instead of a query key as the Text Analyze API request requires an admin key.

 ```
 # Azure Search Service Name ( never put space before and after = )